-The ratio of the remuneration of each director to the median Name of the Director Ratio to the median remuneration of the employees of the company for the financial year Amit Sahai Kulshreshtha 10.49 Keshav Porwal 10.03 The percentage increase in remuneration of each director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Name of Director/CS/ CFO % increase Manager, if any, in the financial year Amit Sahai Kulshreshtha 82.11 Keshav Porwal 73.39 Rachit Malhotra 82.04 Neeraj Toshniwal 54.16 The percentage increase in the median remuneration of employees in the financial year There is decrease in the employees in the financial The number of permanent employees on the rolls of Company 95 as on March 31, 2020 Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration nt Percentage increase in managerial remuneration 73% Affirmation that the remuneration is as per the remuneration policy of the company Yes; the remuneration remuneration policy of the • •
+The ratio of the remuneration of each director to the median Name of the Director Ratio to the median remuneration of the employees of the company for the financial year Amit Sahai Kulshreshtha 10.49 Keshav Porwal 10.03 The percentage increase in remuneration of each director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Name of Director/CS/ CFO % increase Manager, if any, in the financial year Amit Sahai Kulshreshtha 82.11 Keshav Porwal 73.39 Rachit Malhotra 82.04 Neeraj Toshniwal 54.16 The percentage increase in the median remuneration of employees in the financial year There is decrease in the median remuneration of employees in the financial year.
+The number of permanent employees on the rolls of Company 95 as on March 31, 2020.
+Average percentile increase already made in the salaries of employees other than the managerial personnel in the last Percentage increase in the salaries of employee other than KMPs -36% financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration Percentage increase in managerial remuneration - Affirmation that the remuneration is as per the remuneration policy of the company Yes; the remuneration remuneration policy of the • •